Creating custom themes

 );

-Reshaped semantic tokens aim to provide a limited number of tokens that should cover most use cases for building interfaces.
-However, there will always be edge cases where semantic tokens might feel limiting.
-For example, imagine you're building a chart component.
-You need a few custom colors for it but also want to ensure they support dark mode the same way all Reshaped components do.
+Reshaped semantic tokens aim to provide a limited set of tokens that cover most interface use cases.
+But there will always be edge cases where semantic tokens feel limiting.
+For example, say you're building a chart component.
+You need a few custom colors, but still want them to support dark mode like all other Reshaped components.

-To support that, you can add any custom key for all the tokens in the theme definition, and they will be compiled to CSS alongside all other theme token values.
+To handle this, you can add any custom key to the theme definition.
+It'll be compiled to CSS along with the rest of the theme tokens.

 const config = {